 Knowing the difference in colors helps collectors date their pieces to the appropriate decade and line, but there can still be some confusion in identifying genuine Shawnee pieces.

 Most Shawnee pottery items left the factory with paper labels to denote their origin, as mentioned above.
-Since the corn dinnerware lines got plenty of use on mid-20th century tables, the labels were either removed by the original owner or wore away over time through washing and wear.
+Since the corn dinnerware lines got plenty of use on mid-20th-century tables, the labels were either removed by the original owner or wore away over time through washing and wear.
 Many corn pieces now seem to be unmarked or just have the "USA" mark.

 Other companies made corn lines as well, but the molds and colors weren't exactly the same as Shawnee's pieces.
 When determining whether or not corn items came from the Shawnee factory, take a look at the glaze.
 "Much of Shawnee is completely glazed inside and out except for a raised rim or 'foot' on the bottom that follows the contour of the entire base," McHugh noted.

 Shawnee's Other Wares